Germany-Assist/Germany-Assist/readme.md

 app.use(errorMiddleware);
 ```

-this error middleware will recive the error and responde to the clint and log the error
+this error middleware will receive the error and respond to the client and log the error

 ```js
 app.use("/", (req, res, next) => {